Scaffolding Accidents at Work: Scaffolding Injury Compensation Claims

 - whether PPE regulations were enforced on the site

 The above list is for guidance only and is in no way exhaustive.
 Our team of experts will work closely with you to build the evidence required to maximise the chances of success and also the resulting financial compensation award.

-How much can I claim for a Scaffolding Accident?
+How much compensation can I get for a Scaffolding Accident Claim?

 Since the circumstances of every accident are unique it is not possible to provide a definitive figure upfront, but our expert team will be able to provide some guidance on the sums awarded for similar cases.
-When awarding financial compensation, the court considers two types of damages:
+When you claim compensation, the court considers two types of damages:

 General Damages: this sum is awarded for pain, suffering and the impact on the injured person’s everyday life looking into the future, such as being unable to pursue hobbies once enjoyed, or being able to return to a career they have worked hard to build.

 Special Damages: this sum is awarded for out of pocket expenses and is therefore much easier to calculate.
 It is intended to reimburse the injured person for things such as medical costs, loss of earnings, adaptations to the home etc. It is largely intended to put the injured person and their family back in the financial position they would have been in, had the accident not occurred.

 In choosing Sheldon Davidson to act on your behalf you can be confident that we will fight with all our legal might to secure the highest sum possible for the injuries and suffering sustained.

 Call us today for that free, initial consultation and start the process to get the justice you deserve.